fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    `SafeArea` is basically a glorified Padding widget.
 If you wrap another widget with `SafeArea` , it adds any necessary padding needed to keep your widget from being blocked by the system status bar, notches, holes, rounded corners and other "creative" features by manufactures.

+25. What is the difference between `WidgetsApp` and `MaterialApp`?

+   `WidgetsApp` provides basic navigation.
+Together with the `widgets` library, it includes many of the foundational widgets that Flutter uses.
+   `MaterialApp` and the corresponding `material` library is a layer built on top of `WidgetsApp` and the widgets library.
+It implements Material Design, which gives the app a unified look and feel on any platform or device.
+The `material` library has many additional widgets that come with it.
+   You certainly aren’t required to use `MaterialApp` in your project.
+You can use `CupertinoApp` to make iOS users feel at home, or you can even build your own set of custom widgets to fit your brand.

+26. Can you nest a `Scaffold`?
+Why or why not?

+   Yes, you can absolutely nest a `Scaffold`.
+That’s the beauty of Flutter.
+You control the entire UI.
+   `Scaffold` is just a widget, so you can put it anywhere a widget might go.
+By nesting a `Scaffold`, you can layer drawers, snack bars and bottom sheets.

 ## Contributors